Coronavirus Digest: US records 800,000 pandemic deaths | DW | 15.12.2021

 The United States has now surpassed 800,000 coronavirus-related deaths since the start of the pandemic, according to data from Johns Hopkins University.

-Around one quarter of those deaths have been recorded since vaccines were first approved for use last spring.
+Around a quarter of those deaths have been recorded since vaccines were first approved for use last spring.

 US President Joe Biden called it a "tragic milestone."